njpatel54/eslz-nilesh/docs/Installation-Guide.md

 | AZURE_LOCATION            | USGovVirginia                                          |
 | AZURE_MGMTSUBSCRIPTIONID  | xxxxx-xxxx-xxxx-xxx-xxxxxx                             |
 | AZURE_CONNSUBSCRIPTIONID  | xxxxx-xxxx-xxxx-xxx-xxxxxx                             |

+**Note** - Replace xxxxx-xxxx-xxxx-xxx-xxxxxx with actual values.
+         - subscriptionId for AZURE_CREDENTIALS should be Management Subscription ID.

 Accept all other default values.